Should I Buy a House Now? | Virginia Beach Real Estate

 Again, it’s complicated.

-On the other hand, Hampton Roads doesn’t physically have much room to add to its housing market’s inventory through new construction.
+Also, Hampton Roads doesn’t physically have much room to add to its housing market’s inventory through new construction.
 This constrains the available supply, putting inflationary pressure on home prices.
+Home values continue to appreciate.

 So, should I buy a house now?

 While navigating the housing market remains challenging for both buyers and sellers, buying a house now could be a good investment choice if you are in the financial position to do so.
-Virginia Beach and Hampton Roads are likely to see house prices continuing to increase for a while – when mortgage rates drop, demand and prices are both likely to go up.
+Virginia Beach and Hampton Roads are likely to see house prices continue to increase for a while – which helps your investment appreciate.

-Though the market will remain competitive, there are many people for whom buying a house this year will remain the best decision.
+Though the market will remain competitive, many people will benefit from buying a house this year.
 However, homebuyers in Virginia Beach and across the country should be prepared for:

 Increased Closing Costs

 Closing costs, specifically mortgage closing costs, have been on the rise for years.
 Lenders charge different fees to home buyers at closing.
-From 2021 to 2023, the median total loan costs for a house mortgage increased by 36%
+From 2021 to 2023, the median total loan costs for a house mortgage increased by 36%.
+Be prepared to bring more cash than you might expect on top of your down payment before closing.

 Fast Market Times

-New listings are, on average, still going under contract within seven days of hitting the market in Hampton Roads.
+On average, listings are only on the market for around a month before going under contract.
+(For perspective, the average market time was 50-something days in 2019 before the pandemic.)
 When a listing catches your eye, be prepared to view it as soon as possible.
 Have your finances in order so you can make an offer quickly.
-(And sign up to receive timely alerts on new MLS listings so you don’t miss out!)

 Multiple Offer Situations